-My family went to visit Taiwan in 2008.
-I remember there were lots of night markets and seeing brown eggs that had been infused with a spiced broth.
+Taiwanese braised pork is one of my fondest memories from our family trip to Taiwan way back in 2008.
+There were lots of night markets and I saw lots of brown eggs that had been infused with a spiced broth.
 We went sightseeing to a gold mine of some sort and along the way up to the mine, we had lunch.
 The lunch came in a metal souvenir lunch box which contained rice and lu rou fan – Taiwanese braised pork with a brown egg.
 I remember wolfing it down and thinking it was the tastiest meal I’ve had in Taiwan.
 This dish is often cooked with diced pork belly but the one I had in the metal lunch box had minced pork.

 Prep time 20 mins

 1 small onion, finely chopped